7 Must-Have Templates & Pages For Your Personal Life Notion Dashboard

 Can I track habits and finances in the same Notion dashboard?

-Absolutely.
+Yes.
 One of the best parts of using a Notion life planner is the ability to centralize everything.
 You can track daily habits using a gallery or board view, and log your income and expenses in a finance database filtered by month.
 With progress bars, filters, and linked databases, your habits and finances can live side by side.

 Is there a Notion template that includes all 7 sections mentioned?